mchalapuk/hyper-text-slider/doc/class-names.md

 #### hermes-layout--inner

-May be set on selected elements of content of a slide in client HTML and used in definitions of content transitions.
+May be used in definitions of content transitions.

-Used in some transitions.
+In cases when some parts of slide's content need another transition this class name must be used in definition of the transition and in client HTML.

 Parent Element: [hermes-layout--content](#hermes-layout--content)